A Message from the President

 President and CEO

-In fiscal 2018, revenue declined sharply in Japan owing primarily to the impacts of NHI drug price revisions.
-In the U.S., on the other hand, sales of the Group’s mainstay atypical antipsychotic agent LATUDA® and other products showed growth, while performance in China remained steady overall.
-As a result, the Group’s consolidated revenue was 459.3 billion yen (down by 7.6 billion yen year-on-year) and core operating profit was 77.3 billion yen (down by 13.3 billion yen year-on-year).
+The second quarter of the fiscal year ending March 31, 2020 saw a drop in revenue in Japan under the strong influence of the decline in sales of long-listed products.
+In the U.S., on the other hand, revenue increased as sales of the atypical antipsychotic agent LATUDA®, one of the primary revenue sources of the Group, showed growth, while revenue in China also increased.
+As a result, the Group’s consolidated revenue was 230.6 billion yen (up 4.4 billion yen year-on-year) and core operating profit was 44.8 billion yen (up 7.6 billion yen year-on-year).